Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle

 \section{Geometry and variation}

 In this section, we introduce the geometry behind the water waves problem following the notations from \cite{SZ}.
-And one can see that our problem on the corner domain is also variational in nature, while the new point here is about the dissipation at the contact point.
-In the end, we will compute the second variation of the basic energy $E_0$ to find out the leading-order term in the linearization of our problem $\mbox{(WW)}$, which turns out to be the same as \cite{SZ}.
+One can see that our problem is also variational in nature, while the new point here is about the dissipation at the contact point.
+In the end, we will compute the second variation of the basic energy $E_0$ to find out the leading-order term in the linearization of system $\mbox{(WW)}$, which turns out to be the same as that in \cite{SZ}.

 Let $X=u(t,Y)$ for any $Y\in \Omega_0$ be the Lagrangian coordinates map solving